Guilderland Tree Preservation Committee

 part shade and

-tolerates wet soil especially sensitive to drought, heat and soil compaction slow growing |
+tolerates wet soil; especially sensitive to drought, heat and soil compaction slow growing |

-Pollinators,Small Mammals, Birds, 78 species of Butterflies and Moths | Many cultivars "Ball of Fire” 15’x15’ superior fall color |
+P, M, B, L (78 species) | Many cultivars "Ball of Fire” 15’x15’ superior fall color |

 | Cercis canadensis | Eastern Redbud | Rounded | ![]() ![]() |

-top 10 most important native trees for pollinators |
+Tolerates some shade | P, M, B, L (12 species) One of the top 10 most important native trees for Pollinators |

 Early bloomer.
 Many